kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 b) Backend endpoints are IP addresses of a remote node => Choose Node's IP as the source VIP
 c) Everything else (Local POD's, Remote POD's, Node IP of current Node) ==> Choose the specified source VIP

-Everything else is handling by the Windows HNS.
+Everything else is handled by the Windows HNS.

 ### Test Plan